kissu/talk-berlin-meetup/slides.md

 colorSchema: 'dark'
 ---

-# 3D principles + ROBOTS 🤖
+# Tasty 3D and crunchy robots 🤖

-Nanomachines, son!
+They are stealing our jobs!

 <!-- This is a page note btw -->